 Whilst extroverts are typically very comfortable with their social personality, many introverts struggle in a world that seems to be driven by extroverts.
 This raises the question whether an introvert can ever become more extroverted; and if they can, should they try to?

-Is this the era of the introvert?
+Was the COVID pandemic the era of the introvert?

 I have always embraced my introverted nature and see coaching as one of its most beautiful expressions.
 At the same time there is no doubt that an introverted pattern can hold you back in life, in the same way as being too much of an extrovert also has its drawbacks.